-• Environment Treaties and Participation in Organisations (20%)
+Participation in international biodiversity and environment agreements (20%)

 Climate Action

 Climate change represents a major threat to development, with the World Bank estimating that climate change could push 100 million people into extreme poverty by 2030.
 The vast majority of historical and current emissions arise from higher-income countries, with LICs producing less than 2% of the global carbon emissions - around one-20th of the per-head emissions in the major economies.
 The indicators here focus on CDI countries' emissions per head, their production of and support for fossil fuels, and their efforts to price carbon.